 Facet joint ablation is a procedure that is aimed at vaporizing the nerves that carry pain signals directly to a facet joint.
 This procedure is beneficial for conditions like spinal osteoarthritis, which causes localized joint pain in the neck and back.

 A facet joint is the place where vertebrae in the spine connect with each other.
 Facet joints allow vertebrae to pivot and slide against one another, enabling a fairly wide range of movement in the neck and back.
 Facet joints are served by small nerves called medial branch nerves.
-These nerves carry pain signals directly to and from the joints.
+These nerves carry pain signals directly to the brain from the joints.

-One situation that can trigger the medial branch nerves to signal pain is facet joint osteoarthritis.
+One condition that can trigger the medial branch nerves to signal pain is facet joint osteoarthritis.
 Osteoarthritis is the wearing down of cartilage on joints, and when cartilage wears away, bones are left to rub directly on each other.
 Bone-on-bone rubbing of facet joints can inflame medial branch nerves, resulting in intense facet joint pain.